baritonomarchetto/MIDIXCV/README.md

 https://www.instructables.com/MIDIXCV-MIDI-to-Multiple-Control-Voltages-Converte/

 ACKNOWLEDGMENTS
-Manufacturing of FR-4 PCBs, aluminum face-plate and SMD assembly where sponsored by JLCPCB (https://jlcpcb.com/IAT) JLCPCB is a high-tech manufacturer specialized in the production of high-reliable and cost-effective PCBs.
-They offer a flexible PCB assembly service with a huge library of more than 350.000 components in stock (included the MCP4728 needed for this project).
+Manufacturing of FR-4 PCBs, aluminum face-plate and SMD assembly where sponsored by JLCPCB (https://jlcpcb.com/IAT).
+JLCPCB is a high-tech manufacturer specialized in the production of high-reliable and cost-effective PCBs.They offer a flexible PCB assembly service with a huge library of more than 350.000 components in stock (included the MCP4728 needed for this project).